Elementalmp4/The-Even-More-Perfect-Calculator/README.md

  4) Open up `interface.html` to use your new calculator

+ (or alternatively just use the provided calculator and interface)

  # Footnote

  Please check out https://github.com/Pagwin-Fedora/perfect-python-calculator as I stole the idea from here